-The spouse who files for divorce (asks for the divorce) is the “plaintiff,” and the other spouse is the “defendant.”
+The spouse who requests the divorce (files for divorce) is the “plaintiff,” and the other spouse is the “defendant.”

-Maryland law requires the divorcing couple to live apart for at least 12 months before filing for divorce.
+Additionally, Maryland law requires the divorcing couple to live apart for at least 12 months before filing for divorce.
 Otherwise, the plaintiff must show that there are “fault grounds” for the divorce.
-This means that the plaintiff must prove his or her spouse did something that caused the breakup of the marriage.
+This means that the plaintiff must prove the other spouse did something that caused the breakup of the marriage.
 See Md.
 Code, Fam.
 Law § 7-103 (2019).

-To begin the divorce process, the plaintiff completes a “Complaint for Absolute Divorce” form and the “Civil Domestic Case Information Report.”
+To begin the divorce process, the plaintiff must complete a “Complaint for Absolute Divorce” form and the “Civil Domestic Case Information Report.”
 These forms are available through the Maryland Courts website.
 You can find additional information about the divorce process on the Maryland Courts Family Law Self-Help Center page.

 The plaintiff spouse needs to file these papers in the circuit court that covers his or her county.
-Maryland has eight circuit courts, with each court covering one or more counties.
-The state judicial branch website also has links to all of the circuit court information page on Maryland’s Court website.
+Maryland has eight circuit courts covering the 23 counties and city of Baltimore.
+For more information on where to file, see the circuit court information page on Maryland’s Court website.
 At the time of filing, the plaintiff must either pay a filing fee to the court or request a fee waiver.

-Once service is completed, the plaintiff should receive proof of service from the server, be it the sheriff, a private process server, the third party or the U.S. Postal Service’s receipt (the green card.)
+Once service is completed, the plaintiff should receive proof of service from the server, be it the sheriff, a private process server, the third party, or the U.S. Postal Service’s receipt.
 This proof, which is in the form of an affidavit, will show that the defendant was properly served.
-The court website contains fill-in forms for this purpose.
+Maryland’s court website contains fill-in forms for this purpose.

-The defendant should file an “Answer” to the divorce complaint, which will allow the defendant to admit or deny the statements contained in the divorce complaint.
-If the defendant lives in Maryland, he or she has 30 days to file an answer; the out-of-state defendant has 60 days, and the defendant who is out of the country has up to 90 days to file an answer.
+The defendant spouse should file an “Answer” to the divorce complaint, which will allow the defendant to admit or deny the statements contained in the divorce complaint.

 Both spouses must complete financial statements, which include information about each party’s individual assets, liabilities, income and expenses as well as any joint property and debts.

-If either side requests child support and/or alimony from the other, the judge will rely on the information in these statements to make an order.
+If either side requests child support and/or alimony from the other, the judge will rely on the information in these financial statements to make child and spousal support orders.
 Therefore it is very important that the financial information be as accurate as possible.

-In addition to the state judicial branch, every circuit court has its own website.
-From the judicial branch’s home page at www.mdcourts.gov/ go to the circuit court tab and click on the locations/clerk’s offices link to connect with each circuit court’s individual websites.
+In addition to the Maryland Courts site, every circuit court has its own website.
+From the Maryland Courts homepage, go to the “Court tab” and click on the “Circuit Courts” page to connect with each circuit court’s individual website.